open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 ## Adding New Editors/Converters

-Before raising a PR with a new function or converter, raise an Issue to verify its acceptance.
+Before raising a PR with a new Editor or Converter, raise an issue to verify its acceptance.
 While acceptance is strongly specific to a specific use case, consider these guidelines for early assessment.

 Your proposal likely will be accepted if:
 - The proposed functionality is missing,